-Make an appointment to see your GP (family doctor) as soon as possible.
-Use the NHS postcode lookup tool to find your nearest GP.
+You can make an appointment to see your GP (family doctor) or use the NHS postcode lookup tool to find a GP near you.

 Your GP or a member of the community mental health team may suggest that your condition needs inpatient treatment in hospital.
 This would usually happen in consultation with you.